Board members

 Pailagi Pandya is Curator (A) at Mackenzie House Museum, City of Toronto.
 Pailagi stands out in the Canadian Museum sector as a change maker and as positive role model for emerging professionals and youth in Toronto.
 She has demonstrated through her work in Toronto, nationally and globally a deep commitment to advancing diversity, inclusion, equity, anti-oppression and anti-colonial practices.
 She joined the Scarborough Museum (City of Toronto) in 2004.
 She also worked as Curatorial Assistant at the Meharangrah Museum Trust, a UNESCO heritage site in Jodhpur, India.
 She sits on the Board of the Scarborough Historical Society and was an inaugural member of the Ontario Museum Associations' Emerging Museum Professionals Committee (2013-2016).
 Pailagi holds a Masters in Heritage Management from University of Birmingham (2014), and a Bachelor of Art History in a Specialist Program in Arts and Culture from the University of Toronto.
 She also holds a certification in Designing for Change from IDEO U and a certification in Disruptive Strategies from Harvard Business School.

-Sophie Yamauchi
+Sophie Yamauchi Latimer

-Sophie Yamauchi is an emerging museum professional and advocate for sustainability, equity, and non-neutrality in museum-practice.
+Sophie Yamauchi Latimer is an emerging museum professional and advocate for sustainability, equity, and non-neutrality in museum-practice.
 Sophie is based on the unceded territories of the Xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and Sel̓íl̓witulh Nations (Vancouver, B.C.), and holds a Bachelor of Arts in Museum Anthropology from the University of British Columbia, and a Graduate Diploma in Arts Management and a Master of Arts Leadership from Queens University.
-She most recently wortked as Board Administrator for the Chinese Canadian Museum.
+She most recently worked as Board Administrator for the Chinese Canadian Museum.
 Previously, Sophie worked at the Vancouver Art Gallery, Museum of Vancouver, and HR MacMillan Space Centre.
 She is a member of the Lower Mainland Museum Educators Conference Committee, and has volunteered with many museums across Western Canada and the U.K.